MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-manage-sql-server.md

 ## Save a notebook

-Theres currently one way to save a notebook.
+There's currently one way to save a notebook.
 Select **Save** from the notebook toolbar.

 ![Save File by selecting Save in the notebook toolbar](./media/notebooks-manage-sql-server/save-file-1.png)